La-Trobe-University-Library/tiff2pdf_scripts/README.md

 winget install ImageMagick.Q16-HDRI
 ```

+Depending on how many files you have, how big they are, and the processing power of your computer, this could take a significant amount of time.
+The script will print a message each time a subdirectory is processed.

 ## Scripts

 Each of the three scripts recursively scans all subdirectories within a given directory assigned to the variable `$collectionPath`.
 If a subdirectory's name matches one of the names listed in `$tiffDirectoryNames`, the script runs an image conversion using `ImageMagick` which: